 My father spent his life as a handy man.
 Whether it was doing work at home, for friends or the occasional customer he built up a large collection of tools to help him get the job done.
 What I also noticed he did over the years was create lots and lots of effective and sometimes curious tool shelf ideas.
 He would chop and change them all of the time as he tested them out or over-used and wore them out.

 I have inherited some of my father’s handyman traits as well as the challenge of how to effectively store my tools.
-The biggest challenge I find with organizing tools in garage is that when you start a project you need all of your tools handy and accessible.
+The biggest challenge I find with organising tools in my garage is that when you start a project you need all of your tools handy and accessible.
 This means you want them out.
-Once out, you use them until the job is done but they remain out during this time which makes this easy to leave around and temporarily lose.
+Once out, you use them until the job is done but they remain out during this time making it easy to misplace them.
 Being out they are also prone to being stepped on or kicked as well as touched by others in the family.

-Having done some research there is no shortage of tool shelf ideas that will help you to save time, stress and space as well as protect your tools.
+Having done some research there is no shortage of tool shelf ideas that will help you to protect your tools.
 Some can be purchased from your local hardware store but also easily made to your own requirements.
 I have added plenty of pictures below of great ideas.
 You can combine shelving, tool racks, drawers, as well as magnetic tool bars.

-Your garage might not be on top of your list of spaces that need immediate attention, but when you consider the value of your tools and how important they are to getting the job done, a more than adequate way to store your tools is important.
+Your garage might not be on top of your list of spaces that need immediate attention, but when you consider the value of your tools you might want to re-prioritise.

 Tool Shelf Ideas